the-road-to-learn-react/the-road-to-react/manuscript/react-modern/component-composition.md

 );
 ~~~~~~~

 Now the React component's elements behave similar to native HTML.
 Everything that's passed between a component's elements can be accessed as `children` in the component and be rendered somewhere.
-Sometimes when using a React component, you want to have more freedom from the outside what to render in the inside of a component:
+Sometimes when using a React component, you want to have more freedom from the outside regarding what to render pn the inside of a component:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~